metal3-community/metal-boot/README.md

 #### Viewing and Modifying Boot Entries

 EFI boot entries control the boot sequence of the Raspberry Pi.
-PiBMC can decode and modify these entries:
+Metal Boot can decode and modify these entries:

 Example boot entry: